-This shift can be done by adopting the principles of Human Rights and Human Security.
+This shift can be done by genuinely adopting the principles of Human Rights and Human Security.

 The Philippines in the exercise of its right to self-defense in combating transnational crimes such as terrorism cannot and should not sacrifice human rights and human security.
-As reiterated by the UN Security Council, General Assembly and Commission on Human Rights now Human Rights Council, that this legitimate fight against terrorist acts must be in full accordance with international law, in particular, human rights, humanitarian law and refugee law.
+As reiterated by the UN Security Council, General Assembly and Commission on Human Rights (now the Human Rights Council), the legitimate fight against terrorist acts must be in full accordance with international law, in particular, human rights, humanitarian law and refugee law.1